osjoberg/HtmlPerformanceKit/Readme.md

 ```cmd
 PM> Install-Package HtmlPerformanceKit
 ```
+You can also view the package page on [Nuget](https://www.nuget.org/packages/HtmlPerformanceKit/).

 ## Performance
 HtmlPerformanceKit is currently about 7x faster than HtmlAgilityPack in my benchmarks.
 This is probably because HtmlPerformanceKit is streaming the HTML document tokens as they are read while HtmlAgilityPack constructs a DOM for the entire document in memory.
 HtmlAgilityPack has a much more user-friendly API and is more battle-tested.
 If you are not concerned about performance, you should probably use HtmlAgilityPack instead.